SiergiejW/Tomba2Edit/README.md

 # Tomba2Edit
 ## Introduction
-A tool for currently previewing, with aims to be a Tomba 2 repacker / exporter.
-Based on reverse-engineered research by Tomba Club.<br>
+A tool for previewing, with the goal of becoming a Tomba!
+2 repacker/exporter.
+Based on reverse-engineered research by the Tomba Club.<br>
 Check out our [discord](discord.com/invite/WcAb5kf) and [Youtube](https://www.youtube.com/@TombaClub).
 Visit out [Tomba Club Wiki](https://tomba.club/wiki/Tomba!_2:_The_Evil_Swine_Return/Technical_information) for more Tomba 2 technical information.<br>

 ## Installation